A Review of Techniques for Ageing Detection and Monitoring on Embedded Systems: Ageing Detection on Power Supplies

 Acharya \etal \cite{lbor-avf} presented and implemented an odometer based on a modified LDO circuit intended for the ageing-based detection of recycled ICs.
-A parallel feedback path to the regulator (\ie a reference path) was added, which remained unused throughout the device's lifetime.
+A parallel feedback path to the regulator (\ie a reference path) was added, which remained unused throughout the device lifetime.
 Two signals controlled which path is actively used.
-A one-label classifier model evaluated the LDO's PSRR when using each path to detect degradation in the regulator's components.
+A one-label classifier model evaluated the LDO PSRR when using each path to detect degradation in the regulator components.
 Besides the external measurements, this method has the drawbacks of requiring a custom regulator design (\ie cannot be applied on COTS components) and employing redundant hardware.

-\paragraph{Discussion} Measuring PSRR changes has proved to be an effective method for detecting ageing of external LDO regulators.
-Although Chowdhury \etal claim that the proposed methods~\cite{aldo-cspm, rcdl-cgbm} are to be used on ICs, they were only tested on stand-alone LDOs.
-Only in \cite{rsdl-cgf} measurements of embedded LDOs were presented, but the used models could not detect recycled chips.
+\paragraph{Discussion} Measuring PSRR changes has proven effective for detecting ageing of external LDO regulators.
+Although Chowdhury \etal claim that the proposed methods~\cite{aldo-cspm, rcdl-cgbm} are applicable to ICs, they were only tested on stand-alone LDOs.
+Measurements of embedded LDOs were solely presented in \cite{rsdl-cgf}, but the applied models could not detect recycled chips.
 In addition, the reported results are based on artificially aged devices due to the lack of used chips.
-Given its direct relation to transistor parameters, PSRR is a sensible parameter to indicate the age of an LDO, but the literature thus far has only focused on short ageing periods (a few hours under accelerated ageing correspond to a few days of normal operation).
-To fully understand whether PSRR can correlate to device ageing over longer periods of time, further research in this direction is required.
-Moreover, methods proposed so far heavily rely on external testing equipment, and no strategy has been yet presented to deploy them on the field.
+Given its direct relation to transistor parameters, PSRR is a sensible parameter to reveal ageing effects of BTI and HCI on LDOs.
+Thus far, the literature has only focused on short ageing periods though -- a few hours under accelerated ageing correspond to a few days of normal operation.
+To fully understand the correlation of PSRR with device ageing over longer periods of time, further research is required.
+Moreover, methods proposed so far heavily rely on external testing equipment, and no strategy has yet been presented to deploy testing in the field.